werelax/werelax-js-toolbox/README.md

 The idea behind `Templates.js` comes from John Resig's micro-template engine.
 I just can't understand his implementation (Johnny is way beyond my league), so I did it my way.

 Using the library is very, very easy: `var the_compiled_template = Wrlx.Template("the template string");`.
 And then just call `the_compiled_tempalte` with the locals in a literal object.
-Writing the templates as javascript's strings is really awkward, so I recommend you to write it inside a `<script type="text/template">` tag and use `Wrlx.Template.by_id('script-tag-id')`.
+Writing the templates as javascript's strings is really akward, so I recommend you to write it inside a `<script type="text/template">` tag and use `Wrlx.Template.by_id('script-tag-id')`.
 A more detailed example:

 First, add something like this to the HTML of the page (you can put it wherever you prefer):